sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

     <!-- border -->![041](images/041.png)

-4. Go, back to the **Search String** step, delete the old value and select the `CustomerName` variable, which is the input parameter passed to the sub-automation.
+4. Go back to the **Search String** step, delete the old value and select the `CustomerName` variable, which is the input parameter passed to the sub-automation.

     <!-- border -->![042](images/042.png)